zhonghan721/tp/docs/DeveloperGuide.md

 **Extensions:**

 * 2a.
-Registered owner does not enter one of the fields
+Registered Owner does not enter one of the fields.

     * 2a1.
-US requests registered owner to fill up all the required fields by showing the expected command format.
+US displays an error to Registered Owner to fill up all the required fields.

       Use case ends.

 * 2b.
-Registered owner types incorrect password or username
+Registered Owner types incorrect username or password.

     * 2b1.
-US requests registered owner to retype their username or password.
+US displays an error to Registered Owner that the username or password is incorrect.

       Use case ends.

 * 2c.
-Registered owner types duplicated fields
+Registered Owner types duplicated fields.

     * 2c1.
-US displays an error to registered owner that the field is duplicated.
+US displays an error to Registered Owner that the field is duplicated.

       Use case ends.

+* 2d.
+Registered Owner specifies values that do not match the field constraint.

+    * 2d1.
+US displays an error to Registered Owner that the value is invalid and shows the constraint.

+      Use Case ends.

 ---